t-scheiber/veo-videocreationapp/SETUP.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser

-## Step 6: Testing the Setup
+## Step 5: Testing the Setup

 1. **Test Authentication**: You should see a "Sign in with Google" button
 2. **Sign In**: Click the button and complete the Google OAuth flow
-3. **Test Video Generation**: Try generating a video with a simple prompt
+3. **Test Video Generation**: Try generating a video with VEO3 using a simple prompt

 ## Troubleshooting